granular-software/template-express-oauth-sqlite/packages/mcpresso/README.md

 npx mcpresso init

 # Follow the interactive prompts to configure your server
-# Choose your deployment platform (Vercel, Cloudflare, AWS Lambda, Docker)
+# Choose your deployment platform (Railway, Vercel)
 # Choose your authentication type (None, OAuth 2.1, or Bearer Token)

 # Start development